ESIPFed/data-help-desk/docs/planning/planning_steps.md

 <!-- prettier-ignore -->
 1. **Choose a Platform and Set Up Infrastructure**
     - Decide on how to deliver the help desk services.
 Will it be a physical presence at conferences, a virtual service, or a combination of both?
+    - Establishing a
-Establishing a digital platform (such as a website, social media accounts, or chat service) where users can ask questions in real-time can increase accessibility.
-According to the Virtual Data Help Desk Planning Tips, using various channels like Twitter or private survey forms can facilitate user engagement.
+digital platform (such as a website, social media accounts, Discord or Slack) where users can ask questions in real-time can increase accessibility.
+Using various channels and private survey forms can facilitate user engagement.

-1. **Setup workstations**
+1. **Setup Workstations**
     - Your help desk should be equipped with 2-3 workstations featuring laptops pre-loaded with essential software tools, such as Python, R, and Ocean Data View (ODV).
-    - Access to major oceanographic data repositories like BCO-DMO, NCEI, and PANGAEA should be readily available for attendees seeking to explore data management resources.
+Access to major oceanographic data repositories like BCO-DMO, NCEI, and PANGAEA should be readily available for attendees seeking to explore data management resources.
     - Each workstation should provide a comfortable setup for consultations, fostering an environment that encourages engagement and interactive learning.

     > **Example workstation setup**
     >
     > Laptop 1:
     >
     > -   Python environment
     > -   RStudio
     > -   BCO-DMO repository access
     >
     > Laptop 2:
     >
     > -   ODV software
     > -   NCEI repository access
     > -   PANGAEA repository access
     >
     > Laptop 3 (optional):
     >
     > -   Additional software or tools for specific research areas

-## Create a scheduling system
+## Create a Scheduling System

 Implementing a scheduling system is vital for managing consultation requests efficiently.

 <!-- prettier-ignore -->
-1. **Use online booking tool**
+1. **Use an Online Booking Tool**
     - For 30-minute consultation slots, allowing both walk-ins and pre-scheduled meetings.

     > **Example online booking tool**
     >
     > -   Google Calendar or similar platforms with online booking features.
     >
     > -   Customizable booking pages for data help desk services, including dates,
     >     times, and description.

-1. **Communicate the schedule clearly** - Through the help desk's promotional materials and signage.
+1. **Communicate the Schedule Clearly:** through the help desk's promotional materials and signage.
-1. **Keep an eye on peak times**
-    - to ensure adequate staffing and resources are available.
+1. **Keep an Eye on Peak Times:** to ensure adequate staffing and resources are available.

-## Establish a tracking system
+## Establish a Tracking System

 Creating a simple tracking form can help log the types of consultations provided and any follow-up needs expressed by attendees.
 This data is invaluable for